conejoninja/badger2040/README.md

 ```
 When the device is connected to your computer, press both the `BOOTSEL` button
 on the board, and the `reset` button (both are located in the back of the badge)
+then release the `reset` button first while still holding the boot to reset the
-to reset the device and allow tinygo to flash the device.
+device and allow tinygo to flash the device.